While this is project is shown for a Model S, it should be applicable (with minor changes) to other model’s trunk area. (May-2021 update)

 This project takes about 60-90 minutes and the cost of the parts is $30-70 (the LED strip cost is the big variable).
 You may want to read through all the instructions to see if you feel up to doing this project and look at the result photos at the end.

 You’ll need the following set of parts to do both sides.
 There are many ways to do this project, but we’ll outline the way we did it.
 You can improvise and/or elect to do it differently, or just do one side.

 - Left and right 3D Printed frames (see below)

 - 4 Self-tapping screws, #6 1/2″ long, flat head

-I like these LEDs eBay ($58, CD-2835-F12-WW2).
-They are 3000K, very bright, 120 LEDs/m and have very good color rendition.
+I like these LEDs on eBay ($58, CD-2835-F12-WW2).
+They are 3000K, very bright, 120 LEDs/m, and have very good color rendition.
 I’ve used them in a number of projects and they last a long time.
 Some of the cheaper LEDs dim with time.